-Of course, not all bacteria is harmful, but some definitely is, including that which causes the COVID-19 virus, so do you need to be cleaning your phone, and what’s the best way to do so?
+Of course, not all bacteria is harmful, but some definitely is, including that which causes the COVID-19 virus, so do you need to be cleaning your mobile phone, and what’s the best way to do so?

-In theory, washing your hands as per the government guidelines should be enough to prevent you from contracting the virus from your phone, but think about how many times you touch your phone in between handwashing.
+In theory, washing your hands as per the government guidelines should be enough to prevent you from contracting the virus from your mobile phone, but think about how many times you touch your phone in between handwashing.

 You might not think it’s that much, but it’s actually estimated that we touch our smartphones as much as 2,617 times a day!

 With that in mind, it definitely makes sense to be taking steps to clean your phone and phone case to prevent the spread of the coronavirus.